How CLI Recording Works

 - For each tutorial, it navigates to the starting URL.

-.stepshotfile (a zip archive with amanifest.jsonand PNG images).
+.stepshotfile (a zip archive with amanifest.jsonand WebP images).

 Basic Usage